CycloneDX/guides/ML-BOM/en/0x20-Design-Model-Component-Metadata.md

 ```

-###### Notes
+###### Field notes

+- **purl** - The Package URL (PURL) follows the [Huggingface package type](https://github.com/package-url/purl-spec/blob/main/types/huggingface-definition.json) using a commit hash.
+- **name** - The model name reflects how the model is identified under Hugging Face using the `<owner_name>/<repository_name>` format.
 - **version** - Models are not always versioned in the way software packages are (e.g., using `semver` format); however, within repositories such as Huggingface, the version is determined by its version control system's *commit hash*, *tag*, or *branch*.
-In the above example, the model's commit hash is used.</br>
+In the above example, the model's commit hash is used and matches the `purl` value.</br>
-- **model card** - *The CycloneDX representation of model card information will be detailed in a subsequent section.*
+- **manufacturer** - The name of the company which built the Qwen model.
+- **externalReferences**
+  - **vcs** - Provides a link to the version control system (i.e., the model provider aka. `supplier`).
+In this example, this is Hugging Face and affirms the associated PURL identifier.
-</br>In the above example, we show how to use an `externalReference` to provide a link to the model's Hugging Face model card which is comprised of mostly unstructured information in the form of a markdown file (i.e., README.md).
+  - **model-card** - Provides a link to the model's Hugging Face model card which is comprised of mostly unstructured information in the form of a markdown file (i.e., README.md).</br>*The CycloneDX representation of model card information will be detailed in a subsequent section.*

 #### Describing a model repository as a CycloneDX assembly